 Here’s the third… https://www.youtube.com/watch?v=8n5j3Gx4pZg

 I learned of “Never Come Down, by Brave Shores, in the Meme Wars.
 No, this is not a joke.
 There’s an actual battle going on for the identity of the United States of America.
 It’s part of propaganda warfare.
 On the modern battlefield of the Internet, the jokes are the weapons.
 Two years in, is the Trump presidency really so dramatic?
 Much of media portrays him as public enemy #1.
-But on r/the_donald, a place where Donald Trump is championed, I heard this song used in in a meme.
-Using clips from a Saturday Night Live skit, Donald Trump dances to this catchy tune.
+But on r/the_donald, a place where Donald Trump is championed, I heard this song used in a meme.
+Using video clips from a Saturday Night Live skit, Donald Trump dances to this catchy tune.
 There’s even a looping version – https://www.youtube.com/watch?v=HcEc8zeNYxI – that plays for 10 hours.

 There’s the trifecta.
 By navigating through meme culture, I have the beginnings of a millennial playlist.
 These are good songs.
 At least, I think so.
 I’m not even a millennial.